Rural Exchange

 Stage 1: Theory of Change

 This first stage has beenIpsos.
 Four theory of change .
-You can download the Stage 1 theory of change below, or from the Scottish Government.
-In...[more]
+These were published in June 2025; you can download the Stage 1 theory of change below, or...[more]

 img